 Nevertheless, your main concerns when choosing the bike for you or your kid should be safety and comfort.
 Being safe while riding is not something that should be taken lightly.

 Although dirt bikes usually are smaller and pack less power than larger road motorcycles, dirt bikes still have a really good power to weight ratio.
 Likewise, if you’re not comfortable on your dirt bike, it doesn’t just feel unsafe, but also greatly reduces your enjoyment while riding your dirt bike.

-I will repeat, you need to properly select your the right dirt bike size based on your height and size is essential to truly get the most out of dirt biking.
+I will repeat, you need to properly select your the right dirt bike based on your height and size, as it is essential to get the most out of dirt biking.
 The amount of dirt bike control you’ll have is directly related to these factors.

 Lots of people, when they talk about the dirt bike’s size, they refer to the size of the engine.
 Of course, having an engine packing the right number of cubic centimeters (and horsepower) is very important, but the overall dimensions of the bike, seat height, and wheel size are actually more crucial to your comfort and safety.

 The size of the engine is not necessarily related to the bike’s height.
 Even the biggest dirt bike size model can have a small engine.
 Some smaller bikes have engines with higher cc measurements, so the shorter riders can have more power if they like.

 How to pick the right dirt bike size

 There’s no universal dirt bike frame size and to the answer question of how to pick the bike of the right size.
 Depends on what you plan on doing with the dirt bike.